Ingest and Retrieve Data on Managed Weaviateprivate

 }

-For pure semantic search with no BM25 contribution, use nearText instead.
-Weaviate still embeds the query via DigitalOcean Inference for you, then ranks by vector distance only.
-This is useful when the user query is conversational and unlikely to share keywords with the indexed text.
+For semantic search without BM25 scoring, use nearText.
+Weaviate embeds the query and ranks results by vector distance.
+This is useful when queries are conversational and unlikely to share keywords with the indexed text.

 curl -X POST "https://$WEAVIATE_URL/v1/graphql" \